Disseminated intravascular coagulation

 Disseminated intravascular coagulation (DIC), also known as consumption coagulopathy or defibrination syndrome, refers to a systemic phenomenon of overactivation of coagulation and fibrinolysis resulting in widespread clots forming inside blood vessels.

 Patients present with bleeding and/or thrombosis, as well as subsequent organ damage.

-During times of stress listed under "Etiology", this homeostasis is disrupted resulting in dysregulated coagulation and fibrinolysis.
+During times of stress listed under "Etiology", this normal homeostatic balance is disrupted resulting in dysregulated coagulation and fibrinolysis.
 Widespread clotting occurs exhausting available clotting factors and platelets resulting in excess bleeding.
 An important mediator in this process is a transmembrane glycoprotein called tissue factor (TF).

 The commonest causes of disseminated intravascular coagulation are: